 The following sanctions may be imposed upon any student found to have violated the Conduct Code or any other university policy.
 More than one of the sanctions listed below may be imposed for any single violation.
 A more severe penalty may be imposed for a first offense or before any lesser penalty.
 Progressive discipline is not required.

 University Conduct Status Sanctions:

-- University Suspension.
+University Suspension.
 Involuntary removal of the student from the university for a definite period of time, after which the student may be eligible to return.
-Readmission to the university may be granted after the conditions of the suspension have been satisfactorily met.
-The disciplinary sanction of suspension will be recorded on the student's official transcript.
+Readmission to the university may be granted after the suspension has been completed and when approved by the Dean of Students Office.

-- University Expulsion.
+University Expulsion.
 Involuntary, permanent removal of the student from the university.
-The disciplinary sanction of expulsion will be recorded on the student's official transcript.

 University Residence Hall Status Sanctions:

 Residence Hall Suspension.
 Removal of the student from the residence halls for a definite period of time, after which the student may be eligible to return.
 Conditions for readmission may be imposed.